williamouyang/okta.github.io/_source/_docs/api/resources/authn.md

 #### Enroll U2F Factor
 {:.api .api-operation}

+> Enrolling a U2F factor is an {% api-lifecycle ea %} feature.

 Enrolls a user with a U2F factor.
-The enrollment process starts with getting an appId and nonce from Okta and using those to get registration information from the U2F key using the U2F javascript API.
+The enrollment process starts with getting an `appId` and `nonce` from Okta and using those to get registration information from the U2F key using the U2F javascript API.

 ##### Request Example
 {:.api .api-request .api-request-example}